 Create picture-perfect moments by tagging family along.
 The whole family can bring out their bikes and cycle when the weather is ideal for a day out.

-According to Just Not Sports, if kids get tired of riding their bikes, make it a team effort by having tandem bikes.
+If kids get tired of riding their bikes, make it a team effort by having tandem bikes.
 Your kids will feel included in the fun, and you will have created a lasting impression on them.